 MIE organises many further training sessions and this helps our members to get specialisation in themed tours.
 Jewish tours, Ancient Rome and the Pannonian region, Food and Wine Tastings are some of the themed tours our members offer, but there are many more in a variety of subjects and topics.

 Mie-Study tour at “Saint Well”/Bakonybél

 No one can introduce the country’s beauties, culture, heritage and traditions, history and mentality like a local qualified tourist guide can.
 What visitors need is someone who “lives and breathes with the Hungarian streams”, as we say in Hungary.
 And nobody can do that better than a trained, qualified tourist guide who has experience and knowledge and can speak the visitors’ language.

-Nothing else can compete with this kind of experience if one really wants to get understand in depth the visited country.
+Nothing else can compete with this kind of experience if one really wants to get an in-depth understanding of the visited country.